 Oak Hill, West Virginia

-Oak Hill, WV (West Virginia), in Fayette County, was incorporated in 1905 and named for the region's first post office, which stood under a large White oak () at nearby Hill Top, now about two miles to the south of the city's downtown.
+Oak Hill, WV (West Virginia), in Fayette County, was incorporated in 1905 and named for the region’s first post office, which stood under a large White oak (Quercus alba) at nearby Hill Top, now about two miles south of the city’s downtown.
 Oaks are prominent large trees in the area.
 The White Oak Country Club at Oak Hill is renowned for its large oaks.
+The White Oak Rail Trail, now a public thoroughfare through the city, is also named for the tree.

 A city of nearly 8,000 residents, Oak Hill is located on a plateau area west of the New River Gorge in southern West Virginia.
 The US-19 expressway runs north-to-south through the city.
-It has traditionally been a commercial center that served the surrounding coalfields but is now chiefly a residential community, part of the larger New River Gorge region, and it adjoins the New River Gorge National Park and Preserve.
+It has traditionally been a commercial center that served the surrounding coalfields, but is now chiefly a residential community in the larger New River Gorge region, adjoining the New River Gorge National Park and Preserve.

 The Death of Hank Williams

-Oak Hill is popularly known for its association with American musician and singer-songwriter .
-In the early morning hours of New Year's Day in 1953, William's driver, Charles Carr, stopped for gas en route to a concert at Canton, Ohio, and discovered Williams dead.
-Carr had last spoken to Williams near midnight while they stopped at an all-night restaurant at Bristol, Va.
-Details of the death, including the location of the service station at which they stopped at Oak Hill, are a subject of dispute.
+Oak Hill is widely known for its association with American musician and singer-songwriter Hank Williams.
+In the early morning hours of New Year’s Day in 1953, Williams’s driver, Charles Carr, stopped for gas en route to a concert in Canton, Ohio, and found Williams dead.
+Carr had last spoken to Williams near midnight while they stopped at an all-night restaurant in Bristol, Va.
+Details of the death, including the location of the service station where they stopped in Oak Hill, are disputed.

 Geography